Peymankor/Bayesopt_well_control/0_Paper1_main.md

 ### BO Workflow

-As discussed, the BO workflow's starting point is to randomly sample the initial data pairs $\mathcal{D}$, which is used to build the probabilistic model (GP model) of the response surface to the input variables.
+As discussed, the BO workflow's starting point is to randomly sample the initial data pairs $\mathcal{D}$.
+This $\mathcal{D}$ is used to build the probabilistic model (GP model) of the response surface to the input variables.
 In this work, forty samples from the Latin Hyper Cube Sampling (LHS) method were drawn.
-Note that we draw forty samples of $\mathbf{u}_i$, $i=1:40$ while each $\mathbf{u}_i$ can only take a value between 5 to 100 (constraints).
+Note that we draw forty samples $\mathbf{u}_i$, $i=1:40$ while each $\mathbf{u}_i$ can only take a value between 5 to 100 (constraints).
 The LHS is preferred in this work to Monte Carlo since it provides the stratification of the CDF of each variable, leading to better coverage of the input variable space.
 The Figure \@ref(fig:lhssampling) show the results of $\mathbf{\overline{J}(u)}$ for each sample from LHS.
 Also, The maximum $\mathbf{\overline{J}(u)}$ found from random sampling has been shown with a blue line.
 Setting the specific seed number (since LHS is in itself is random process), we get the maximum $NPV$ achieved here is $35.65 \$MM$.
 Looking at Figure \@ref(fig:lhssampling) it is worth mentioning that random sampling like the LHS is not helpful to consistently approach the global optimum point, as the solution does not improve with additional sampling.
 There is a need for an efficient workflow to find the optimum point while using a few as possible sampling from real function.

 \begin{figure}